electriciens sans Frontières

 Electriciens sans frontières, French international NGO and registered charity, has been fighting since 1986 against inequalities of access to electricity and water throughout the world.
 With the support of our 1200 volunteers and through partnerships with local actors and using renewable energies, we make access to electricity a lever for human and economic development.

 Our objective is to improve the living conditions of the poorest populations, making electricity and water access a lever for economic and human development.

 We build our projects systematically associating these levers for development and environmental stakes!
-Our 8 development levers are: access to quality water, food security, health, education, community life and safety, training, economic development and the fight against climate change.
+Our 8 development levers are: access to quality water, food security, health, education, community life and security, training, economic development and the fight against climate change.

 We use renewable energies to reduce energy poverty to fight against climate change and to promote the energy transition.

 Voluntary and committed, either in France or anywhere around the world, they are many today who write the humanitarian and solidarity history of our association.

 We prioritise collective services, we train local stakeholders and we participate to the creation of income generating activities to ensure the sustainability of our projects.

 97 % of our projects use renewable energies.
 Our action is structured around two aspects: the attenuation and the adaptation.

 2019Electriciens sans frontières increases its international recognition.
 In 2019 we received the UN award for climate innovation at the COP25 for resilient infrastructures on the island of Dominica and the Zayed Sustainability Prize following the training program conducted in the heart of the Rohingya refugee camps in Bangladesh.

 2017The Ministry for Europe and Foreign Affairs and Electriciens sans frontières signed a partnership for the management of humanitarian emergencies: 10 major players in the electricity sector, companies or corporate foundations, have been associated with this agreement and are mobilised to carry out emergency operations in the best conditions.